 You Learn to Use Your Body Weight Effectively

 The best fitness exercises make use of your body weight rather than requiring you to exceed that weight.
-Most of what you’re going to do in life require only that you can handle your own weight effectively.
+Most of what you’re going to do in life requires only that you can handle your own weight effectively.
 As you do exercises, the motions translate directly to things you already do.
 Face it: when are you going to do the motion for a biceps curl in your day-to-day?

 As you perform these exercises, the movements engrain themselves into muscle memory, increasing your neuromuscular integration.
-Your brain and muscles have to work together effectively, and the only way to promote this condition is constant repetition so you don’t have to think about the movement consciously.
+Your brain and muscles have to work together effectively, and the only way to promote this condition is constant repetition, so you don’t have to think about the movement consciously.

 You Maintain Fitness As You Age

 As you age, testosterone decreases.
 Testosterone is the hormone responsible for promoting muscle growth.
 Also, your ligaments and tendons lose their elasticity.
 If you start an athletic fitness regimen at this point, it’s likely that you’ll injure yourself.
-Instead, doing light, functional exercises help to keep your muscles active as you get older.
+Instead, doing light, functional exercises helps to keep your muscles active as you get older.

-Exercises of any type promotes extra blood flow to the muscles, which keeps the heart working hard.
+Exercises of any type promote extra blood flow to the muscles, which keeps the heart working hard.
 Aging slows down your metabolism as well, and the body begins to break down muscle.
 By maintaining a healthy amount of muscle through fitness exercises, you can combat lowered metabolism.
 Muscle requires more calories than fat does in order to exist.
 The approximate ratio of fat to muscle calorie consumption is 2:5.
 In other words, for every two calories that a given amount of fat would burn, that same amount of muscle would burn five.